|

 To remove a signal displayed in the graph, click x against a signal in the legend or uncheck a signal in the list.

-In the Trend signals chart, click the Hamburger menu → Save as image, to save the chart as image in .jpeg format,
+Hamburger menu → Save as image, to save the chart as an image in .jpeg format,

 7 Report management